-Bring some salted water to boil in a pot and pour in the paccheri.
+Bring some salted water to boil in a pot, pour paccheri.

-Tip: You will achieve an optimal sauce only if the tomatoes are well ripen, of a rich dark red colour.
-You can also use cherry tomatoes, just make sure to alter the quantities accordingly.
+Tip: You will achieve an optimal sauce only if the tomatoes are well ripen.
+You can also sub thme with tomato sauce.

 Remove the pan from the heat and serve the pasta still warm.